gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-correct-texturemapping.md

       void main() {
         // gl_FragColor is a special variable a fragment shader
         // is responsible for setting
-        gl_FragColor = vec4(1, 0, 0.5, 1); // return redish-purple
+        gl_FragColor = vec4(1, 0, 0.5, 1); // return reddish-purple
       }

-So let's make that draw 2 rectangles in clipspace.
+So let's make that draw 2 rectangles in clip space.
 We'll pass it this data with `X`, `Y`, `Z`, and `W` for each vertex.

     var positions = [